MatthewKennedy/spree_product_feed/README.md

 # SpreeProductFeed

-#ToDo
+## ToDo

 - Organise the code to recognise a basic product (no variants), Vs a product with variants and process each type with of product differently to get variants displayed in google correctly via group ID.
 - Set up a way to add fields to the 'required product type options' of the feed.
-For example, in clothing, gender and age are required fields, but they would not be given as selectable variant, an example would be a men's leather jacket would not have a selectable option for gender, yet google need gender it into the feed data.
+For example, in clothing, gender and age are required fields, but they would not be given as selectable variant, an example would be a men's leather jacket would not have a selectable option for gender, yet google requires gender in the feed data.
 - Move Product Feed Option into their a Sidebar view.

 ## Installation